 We’ve lost the chivalrous ideal.
 Organizations where young boys can learn the basics, such as the Cub Scouts and Boy Scouts, are now considered by the “elites” to be embarrassing.
 That’s one of the reasons, among many, why our “elites” are anti-American traitors.

 The military no longer teaches chivalry, not when soldiers are just cannon fodder to be used up by our treacherous and cowardly elites to advance the destined-to-collapse American empire.
 The last time the military was half-way chivalrous was during the War between the States.
-The syphilitic homosexual Lincoln and the insane alcoholic Sherman put a permanent end to that.
+The syphilitic brain-damaged homosexual Lincoln and the insane alcoholic Sherman put a permanent end to that.

 It’s too bad the South didn’t win.
 I’d take Robert E. Lee and Stonewall Jackson over any Northern general every time.
-(I find it interesting the South evolved from Celtic warrior culture, while the North was dominated by merchants who put money-making above everything – just as we have today with what I call Cosmodemonic Transnational Corporations.)
+(I find it interesting the South evolved from Celtic warrior culture, while the North was dominated by greasy merchants who put money-making above everything – just as we have today with what I call Cosmodemonic Transnational Corporations.)

 People are imitative animals, as Thomas Jefferson noticed.
 It’s how we learn, as he also noticed.
 When boys and girls have poor models, mentors and mirrors, they’re going imitate degraded values and grow up confused.
 It’s not hard to see that today, what with chivalry and Christianity both on life support.